 The estate will have to pay off all their debts including funeral expenses, loans bills and legal fees.
 To do this it is likely that you will need authority to deal with the estate itself.

-You don’t always need a solicitor to deal with someone’s estate but it can make it easier as we will be able to deal with the paperwork and complicated elements which are required.
+You don’t always need a solicitor to deal with someone’s estate but it can make it easier as we will be able to deal with the paperwork and complicated elements that are required.

 Click here to find out more information about a Grant of Probate